raunak-coder-2025/Multiplication-Tables-Generator/README.md

 ```
 All 19 table files will be created in the `tables/` folder.

+## How to extract
+Download and extract `tables.zip` to access all generated multiplication tables.

 ## Author
 **Raunak Raj**
 Python Enthusiast | Beginner Developer